Learn How to Easily Use DotSquare

 This is the most root element in dotSquare.
 Developer Accounts can manage more than 1 client account at a time.

-A Client Account is contained within a Developer Account.
+A website project is contained within a Developer Account.
 It is owned by the client and managed by the developer.

 DotSquare allows up to two database structures for free.
 This is great for testing new functionality on your client's site or debugging.